London's 2026 Basement Legalization Bylaws, Explained in Plain English.

 "Order to Comply" Resolutions

-The Law: If Service London flags your suite as illegal, you face massive daily fines and mandatory tear-outs of unpermitted work.
+The Law: If Service London flags your suite as non-compliant, you face escalating daily fines and potential remediation or tear-outs of unpermitted work.

-The Cost of Ignorance: Why Cutting Corners is a Financial Disaster
+The Cost of Ignorance: Why Cutting Corners is a Financial Risk

-In London’s new regulatory environment, "asking for forgiveness" is no longer a viable business strategy.
+In London’s current regulatory environment, "asking for forgiveness" is a highly vulnerable business strategy.

 Knowing The Rules (The Safe Route)

-- ✓ Protected Evictions: Securing your permit BEFORE serving an N13 so the LTB doesn't dismiss your case.
+- ✓ Protected Evictions: Securing your permit BEFORE serving an N13 to protect your LTB case from administrative dismissal.

 - ✓ Budget Certainty: Knowing the true cost of 1.95m underpinning before you start ripping down drywall.